stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 Create an abstract class named **EngineVehicle** that implements a property of type int that stores the remaining fuel, and a property, Speed, of type int that holds kilometres per hour.
 Implement a backing field (field) for both the speed and the fuel property.
-Make both of the properties virtual.
+Make both of the properties virtual. ** We already have RemainingFuel and VehicleSpeed in the Interface.
+I will comment those out for this excercise.**

 ### Excercise 3.2
 Create a constructor for EngineVehicle that sets the Fuel and Speed to 0.